Informo/specs/content/information-distribution/source.md

 informed on the migration.

-Once the binding between a source (or a sub-source) and its new user is considered valid, client implementations **must** consider both the source's (or sub-source's) new user and its previous one (and older ones if the source or sub-source changed its user more than once) as the same entity (i.e. as an entity defined by both its previous users' IDs and its new one).
-This means that articles published by the source's (or the sub-source's) previous user before the event defined in the `event_id` key **must** be treated as if it was published by the new user, and a reference to the source's previous user in a trust authority's list of trustworthy sources **must** be considered as a reference to the new user (with the exception of the cryptographic check on the source's registration, which is still done using the registration event published by the previous user, and the previous user's Matrix user ID).
+Once the binding between a source (or a sub-source) and its new user is considered valid, client implementations **must** display, as the timeline of publications from this source (or subsource), the articles published by the source's (or sub-source's) previous user up to the event which ID matches the `event_id` key from the `prev_user` map, then all articles published after the said event by the source's (or subsource's) new user.

-Client implementations **can** warn users reading articles published by a source's or a sub-source's previous user that this user isn't active anymore, and might get compromised at some point.
-This is the only exception to the equal treatment principle mentioned in the previous paragraph.

 {{% notice tip %}}
 If a trust authority certifying the source or subsource that's changing its